 Reuven Rivlin of the Likud party was elected president of Israel in a campaign that was fraught with scandal.

-Rivlin was elected in the second round of Knesset balloting on Tuesday, defeating Meir Sheetrit of the Hatnua party in a 63-53 runoff vote.
+Rivlin was elected in the second round of Knesset balloting on Tuesday, defeating Meir Sheetrit of Hatnua in a 63-53 runoff vote.
 The former Knesset speaker becomes Israel’s 10th president and succeeds Shimon Peres.